-If you liked this one , you will probably love these too!
-In this selection we highlight some of the best films that share a very similar premise to '', and are worth checking out.
+If you liked this movie , you will definitely love these too!
+In this list we highlight some of the best films that share a very similar premise to '', and are worth checking out.

 1. Gettysburg (1993)

 In the summer of 1863, General Robert E. Lee leads the Confederate Army of Northern Virginia into Gettysburg, Pennsylvania with the goal of marching through to Washington, D.C.
 The Union Army of the Potomac, under the command of General George G. Meade, forms a defensive position to confront the rebel forces in what will prove to be the decisive battle of the American Civil War.

 2. Malcolm X (1992)